Oregano Essential Oil: Uses, Benefits, and Blends

 Oregano oil is extracted from the perennial herb oregano.
 This flowering plant is a member of the mint family, Lamiaceae, as well as being in the same genus as the similar herb, marjoram.
 In fact, you will occasionally hear the term “wild marjoram” instead of oregano, whereas marjoram, on the other hand, often goes by “sweet marjoram”.
 The name oregano comes from the Latin word orīganum, which is derived from Classic Greek.
 The original Greek word for oregano translates to “brightness of the mountain”.
 Oregano is native to the Mediterranean region, as well as the western and southwestern areas of Eurasia.
 At VINEVIDA, we source premium quality oregano essential oil from Morocco, coming from the botanical species Origanum Compactum Benth.

-Component Breakdown of Oregano Essential Oil
+Oregano Essential Oil Benefits: Component Breakdown

 - Carvacrol: Carvacrol is a naturally occurring phenolic monoterpenoid common in the oils of oregano, thyme, and other plants.
 Multiple studies show carvacrol to contain antimicrobial, anticancer, and antioxidant properties.
 Unfortunately, there is a lack of human trials to provide more concrete evidence.
 This creates a barrier to making conclusions on carvacrol and its potential health benefits.
 However, preliminary evidence is promising, and we can expect further research in terms of what medicinal roles carvacrol may play in the future.
 Carvacrol is also a huge contributor to the warm, spicy aroma of oregano essential oil.
+Also, it makes sure of most of the oregano essential oil benefits.

 - p-Cymene: p-Cymene is an aromatic monoterpene, which occurs naturally in plants.
 It is colorless and has a mild, sweet aroma.
 Research suggests p-Cymene may be an effective anti-inflammatory agent.